ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 #.
 Detects a RC Failsafe condition and then initiating a defined response, such as returning to home.
 Detection of an RC Failsafe is either a complete loss, or corruption, of RC signals, or the receiver sets a FS bit in its data stream for those protocols supporting it (SBUS, etc.), or that the throttle channel PWM value falls below a certain point set by :ref:`THR_FS_VALUE<THR_FS_VALUE>`.
 This RC failsafe must be enabled by setting :ref:`THR_FAILSAFE<THR_FAILSAFE>` = 1.
 #.
 Optionally, detect loss of telemetry (GCS Failsafe) and take an programmable action, such as switching to return to launch (RTL) mode.

+Either of the above have two phases: Short Failsafe which occurs a programmable time after loss of RC or telemetry, which allows optionally circling to try to recover the signals, and if the loss persists longer, a Long Failsafe which determines what long term action is to be taken.

-#.
-Detect loss of GPS for more than 20 seconds and switch into Dead Reckoning mode until GPS signal is regained.
+3. Detect loss of GPS for more than 20 seconds and switch into Dead Reckoning mode until GPS signal is regained.
 See https://youtu.be/0VMx2u8MlUU for a demo.
 #.
 Optionally, detect low battery conditions (low voltage/remaining capacity) and initiate a programmable response, such as returning to home.
 ArduPilot supports this on multiple batteries.

 Here's what the failsafe **will not do**: